 We will research current events and cold cases.
 There will be projects based on some Forensic Files episodes, the Innocence Project, and serial killer research.
 We will be using podcasts, documentaries, and clips from various sources to learn how the forensics we are learning about in the classroom is applied to real life criminal investigation.
 There is even a holiday crime scene project and a “cereal” killer project.

 This class offers incredibly engaging labs and activities that are designed to keep the interest of students, while still offering them rich content that is focused on real-world investigations and case studies.
 The curriculum is designed to target all learning styles and offers differentiated instruction for high school students.
 Students are encouraged to collaborate and explore in a student-directed learning environment.
-This type of instruction works great for advanced/gifted learners, but has proven effective in all classrooms.

 * This curriculum is designed for students in grades 11-12 and contains content that may not be suitable for students under the age of 16.